 - 4-1.
-Institutional investors should endeavor to arrive at an understanding in common ^{13,14} with investee companies through constructive dialogue ^{15,16,17} with the aim of enhancing the companies' medium- to long-term value and capital efficiency, and promoting their sustainable growth.
-In case a risk of possible loss in corporate value is identified through the monitoring of and dialogue with companies, institutional investors should endeavor to arrive at a more in-depth common understanding by requesting further explanation from the companies and to solve the problem 18. - 4-2.
-Institutional investors, when they engage in the issues of sustainability, should be conscious to promote dialogue that is consistent with their investment management strategies and that leads to the medium- to long-term increase of corporate value and the sustainable growth of companies. - 4-23.
-Because passive management provides limited options to sell investee companies' shares and needs to promote their medium- to long-term increase of corporate value, institutional investors should actively take charge of engagement and voting from a medium- to long-term perspective. - 4-34.
+Institutional investors should endeavor to arrive at an understanding in common^{13,14} with investee companies through constructive dialogue^{15,16,17} with the aim of enhancing the companies' medium- to long-term value and capital efficiency, and promoting their sustainable growth.
+In case a risk of possible loss in corporate value is identified through the monitoring of and dialogue with companies, institutional investors should endeavor to arrive at a more in-depth common understanding by requesting further explanation from the companies and to solve the problem18. - 4-2.
+When they engage in the issues of sustainability, institutional investors, should consciously engage in dialogue that is consistent with their investment management strategies and that leads to the medium- to long-term increase of corporate value and the sustainable growth of companies. - 4-3.
+Because passive management provides limited options to sell investee companies' shares and needs to promote their medium- to long-term increase of corporate value, institutional investors should actively take charge of engagement and voting from a medium- to long-term perspective. - 4-4.
 Institutional investors should have a clear policy in advance on how they design dialogue with investee companies in various possible situations19.